Eric E. Bensen

 Bankruptcy & IP

 Eric Bensen is an internationally recognized intellectual property law author and consultant.
-His works include four leading intellectual property treatises from Matthew Bender: Milgrim on Trade Secrets, Milgrim on Licensing and Patent Licensing Transactions as coauthor and Patent Law Perspectives as author.
-He is also the author of New York Intellectual Property Law from LexisNexis, a comprehensive guide to federal and state intellectual property law in New York, the author of Intellectual Property in Bankruptcy, a Collier Monograph ebook, which provides a unique look at the intersection between intellectual property and bankruptcy law with a focus on intellectual property licenses in bankruptcy proceedings, and the United States Editor for LexisNexis Australia’s Intellectual Property Reports.
+His works as author or coauthor include five leading intellectual property treatises from Matthew Bender: Milgrim on Trade Secrets, Milgrim on Licensing, Bensen Patent Licensing Transactions, Patent Law Perspectives and U.S. Patent Opinions & Evaluations.
+He is also the author of New York Intellectual Property Law from LexisNexis, a comprehensive guide to federal and state intellectual property law in New York, the author of Intellectual Property in Bankruptcy, which provides a unique look at the intersection between intellectual property and bankruptcy law and is now available as Collier on Bankruptcy, Chapter 126 (Matthew Bender), and the United States Reporter for LexisNexis Australia’s Intellectual Property Reports.
 Mr. Bensen has advised clients throughout the United States as well as in Japan and Europe on intellectual property issues arising in litigation, licensing and transactional matters and has served as an expert witness on matters of intellectual property law.

 In addition to other writing, Mr. Bensen has authored or co-authored a number of scholarly articles on intellectual patent law, including, Eric E. Bensen & Danielle M. White, Using Apportionment to Rein in the Georgia-Pacific Factors, 9 Colum.
 Sci. & Tech.
 L. Rev. 1 (Fall 2007), and Eric E. Bensen, Apportionment of Lost Profits in Contemporary Patent Damages Cases, 10 Va.
 J.L. & Tech 8 (2005).
-He regularly writes Emerging Issue Commentaries for LexisNexis on significant intellectual property decisions and emerging issues in intellectual property law such as, Eric E. Bensen on the Defend Trade Secrets Act and Eric E. Bensen on the Supreme Court’s Decision in Mayo Collaborative Servs. v.
-Prometheus Labs. on the Patent Eligibility of a Medical Diagnostic Claim.
+He regularly writes Emerging Issue Commentaries for LexisNexis on significant intellectual property decisions and emerging issues in intellectual property law such as, Eric E. Bensen on Patent Eligibility of Software Claims and Eric E. Bensen on the Defend Trade Secrets Act .

 Mr. Bensen selectively speaks on intellectual property issues.
 Among other engagements, he spoke at the European Patent Lawyers Association’s (“EPLAW”) Congress in Brussels in 2007 to provide expertise on U.S. patent damages law in connection with EPLAW’s consideration of Article 13 (Damages) of the Directive 2004/48/EC of the European Parliament and of the Council of 29 April 2004 on the Enforcement of Intellectual Property Rights and at the Houston Intellectual Property Law Association’s Annual Intellectual Property Law Institute in Houston in 2010 on patent damages post-Lucent.